juks/iso-8583-socket-queue/README.md

 }
 ```

-In case you have verbose output or logging enabled, the following messages will be logged (captured using the local echo server, the card is not real one):
+In case you have verbose output or logging enabled, the following messages will be logged (test performed using the local echo server):

 ```
 2015-08-31 18:22:57 - info: New HTTP socket